pytorch/tutorials/prototype_source/semi_structured_sparse.rst

 Pruning BERT to be 2:4 sparse
 -----------------------------
 Now that we have our baseline, it's time we prune BERT.
-There are many different pruning strategies, but one ofthe most common is **magnitude pruning**, which seeks to remove the weights with the lowest L1 norm.
+There are many different pruning strategies, but one of the most common is **magnitude pruning**, which seeks to remove the weights with the lowest L1 norm.
 Magnitude pruning was used by NVIDIA in all their results and is a common baseline.

 To do this, we will use the ``torch.ao.pruning`` package, which contains a weight-norm (magnitude) sparsifier.
 These sparsifiers work by applying mask parameterizations to the weight tensors in a model.
-This let's them simulate sparsity by masking out the pruned weights.
+This lets them simulate sparsity by masking out the pruned weights.

 We'll also have to decide what layers of the model to apply sparsity to, which in this case is all of the `nn.Linear` layers, except for the task-specific head outputs.
 That's because semi-structured sparsity has `shape constraints <https://pytorch.org/docs/2.1/sparse.html#constructing-sparse-semi-structured-tensors>`_, and the task-specific nn.Linear layers do not satisfy them.